Reivajar/A-BCN-Paradox/README.md

 *(Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abtraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)*

 In order to build a simulation in SUMO, two basic elements are needed as initial inputs:
-* A network, as the representation of the 'physical' environment where agents will move.
+* A **network**, as the representation of the 'physical' environment where agents will move.
-* A demand able to generate the movement between the different locations of the environment.
+* A **demand** able to generate the movement between the different locations of the environment.

+### Network

+The idea behind the used environment is to generalize and abstract the main features defining the regular urban grid of the Barcelona Eixample district.
+Any particular area of the city of Barcelona is modeled *per se*, but just a representation of the most important features of the urban fabric.
+This is facilitated by the clear and straightforward ideas that back the Cerda's plan.

+An area of 9x9 Barcelona's blocks is used as the base.
+It is equivalent roughly to 1.44km^2.